-We expect to use approximately \$\\$\ \million of the net proceeds of this offering to repay outstanding indebtedness under the Facility.
+We expect to use approximately \$55.5 million of the net proceeds of this offering to repay outstanding indebtedness under the Facility.
+The interest charged on the indebtedness incurred under the Facility is based on the commercial paper rate plus 1.25%.
+As of December 31, 2004, the commercial paper rate was 2.3152%.
+The Facility expires on November 3, 2005, unless extended.
 We intend to use the remainder of the net proceeds to fund investments in portfolio companies in accordance with our investment objectives and the strategies described in this prospectus and for general corporate purposes.